Scott Downes

 Advocacy | Locally-focused Work | Community Solutions and Capacity Building

-Scott’s commitment to work in civic engagement and health equity was sparked growing up with parents who were deeply involved in their communities through schools, local government and political action.
+Scott’s commitment to work in civic engagement and health equity was sparked growing up with parents who were deeply involved in their community, through schools, local government and political action.
+After several years working in politics in Indiana, D.C. and New Mexico, Scott moved to Colorado nearly 20 years ago and hasn’t looked back.
+He strongly believes in philanthropy’s responsibility to communities around instigating change and advancing equity and justice.

-Scott has served as a board member for Scholars Unlimited and Bikes Together, and is a graduate of Leadership Denver and the Colorado Institute for Leadership Training.
-Originally from Indiana, his healthiest habits – biking, hiking and running – happen in the great outdoors, preferably in The Arkansas Valley.
-Scott lives in Denver with his wife, Sarah, and their pup, Tallulah.
+Scott has served as a board member for Scholars Unlimited and Bikes Together, and is a graduate of the Kansas Leadership Center, Leadership Denver, Center for Creative Leadership, and the Colorado Institute for Leadership Training.
+Originally from Indiana, his healthiest habits – hiking, biking, paddling and running – happen anywhere he can get outdoors in Colorado with his wife and their dog.

 Education